LLM4Cov: Execution-Aware Agentic Learning for High-coverage Testbench Generation: Acknowledgment

 Training proceeds sequentially across stages, \( \theta^{(0)} \rightarrow \theta^{(1)} \rightarrow \cdots \rightarrow \theta^{(K)}, \) where each stage uses data synthesized from the previous checkpoint.

-\textbf{Comparison to naive data augmentation.} A common alternative is to augment the old dataset with new synthesized data and train a single model on the union:
+\textbf{Comparison to vanilla data augmentation.} As shown in Figure~\ref{fig:fig-staged_sft}, a common alternative is to augment the old dataset with new synthesized data and train a single model on the union.
 However, this treats supervision from different student distributions as exchangeable.
 Because later-stage datasets contain more informative recovery behaviors for states encountered by stronger models, mixing all stages uniformly can dilute the training signal associated with the current execution regime.

 \textbf{Progressive supervision.} In contrast, staged training preserves alignment between supervision and the evolving student model.
 Early stages emphasize syntactic validity and basic execution success through teacher-guided corrections.
 Later stages increasingly emphasize recovery from low-coverage states encountered during autonomous execution.
 This verification-conditioned progression stabilizes training and improves final coverage by ensuring that supervision remains concentrated on the failure modes most relevant to the current model.